 In English, "Cirneco dell'Etna" translates to "Cirneco of Etna."
 This nomenclature pays homage to the breed's connection to the volcanic Mount Etna in Sicily, where it has thrived for centuries.

-The history of the Cirneco dell'Etna is deeply intertwined with the ancient civilizations that shaped the Mediterranean region.
+The history of the Cirneco dell'Etna is deeply intertwined with the ancient civilisations that shaped the Mediterranean region.
 Brought to Sicily by Phoenician and Egyptian traders, the breed adapted to the challenging terrain of Mount Etna, developing into a skilled hunter and loyal companion.
 Over the centuries, the Cirneco's distinctive traits were refined through natural selection, resulting in the elegant and agile breed we know today.

 The Cirneco dell'Etna, with its ancient lineage and unique characteristics, is a living testament to the enduring bond between humans and dogs.
 As a rare and remarkable breed, it continues to capture the hearts of those who appreciate its history, grace, and unwavering loyalty.
 Whether as a skilled hunter or a cherished family pet, the Cirneco dell'Etna stands as a testament to the timeless partnership between canine and human.